Calibrating the medium effects of light clusters in heavy-ion collisions

-where the first term describes the nucleons and light clusters interacting with the mesons, the second term describes the meson fields, including self-interacting terms, and the last term is a mixed non-linear meson term, involving the $\rho$ and $\omega$-mesons.
-The meson-nucleon couplings, denoted by $g_{mN}$, where $m=\sigma,\, \omega, \, \rho$, are fitted to nuclear properties.
-In the following we present results considering the FSU parameterisation \cite{Todd-Rutel:2005yzo}, which has been calibrated to the ground state properties of finite nuclei and their linear response, and is therefore suitable to describe low-density matter.
+where the first term describes the nucleons and light clusters interacting with the mesons, the second term describes the meson fields, and the last term includes non-linear meson terms and is present in models that do not have density dependent couplings, see \cite{Pais2018,Custodio2020}.
+The meson-nucleon couplings, denoted by $g_{mN}$, where $m=\sigma,\, \omega, \, \rho$, are fitted to the nuclear properties.
+In the following we present results considering the FSU parameterization \cite{Todd-Rutel:2005yzo} and the DD2 parameterization with density dependent couplings \cite{Typel2009}, which have been calibrated to the ground state properties of finite nuclei and, in the case of the former, also to their linear response.
+Both parameterizations are therefore suitable for the description of low-density matter, and the difference between the two predictions can be taken as an estimation of the model dependence of our results.
 The meson-cluster couplings are defined as $g_{\sigma j}=x_{s} A_j g_{\sigma N}$, $g_{\omega j}=A_j\,g_{\omega N}$, where $A_j$ is the mass number of cluster and the coupling ratio $x_{s}(\rho,T)$ measures the (possibly density and temperature dependent) in-medium modification of the cluster self-energies, and is calibrated on the experimental data.
+Note that there is some degeneracy between the couplings of the $\sigma$ and $\omega$ mesons to the clusters, as discussed in \cite{Ferreira:2012ha}.
+In the present study, the coupling to the $\omega$ meson was fixed and the coupling to the $\sigma$ was calibrated to the experimental data.
+It is expected that this degeneracy will be removed if a complete transport description of the HIC is performed, since the role of each meson in the dynamics of the system is different.

 We carry out $4N_v=52$, one for each system and $v_{\text{surf}}$ bin, independent Bayesian inferences on the measured mass fractions $\omega_{AZ}=A Y_{AZ} / A_T$ of the different clusters with mass number $A$ and charge $Z$, where $Y_{AZ}$ are the multiplicities and $A_T$ is the total number of nucleons.
 Independent posterior distributions of the model parameters ${\bf\theta}=\{T,\rho,x_s(\rho,T)\}$ are obtained for each $i=1,\dots,4N_v$ velocity bin and each system, according to: